nephyst/BitD/BitD/Nightshades/NPCs/People/Ojak.md

-A vice purveyor that deals in weird and exotic things located in [[Silkshore]].
+A vice purveyor that deals in weird and exotic things located in [[Silkshore]] called Ojak's Oddities.

 [[Teal Templeton]] has been known to visit Ojak when stressed out to indugle his weirdness vice.